 New to the industry and worried we were being ripped off, we talked to other manufacturers, but they all told us the same thing; low-cost Egyptian cotton sheets are most likely fake, and once manufactured, there's no way to prove authenticity.

-Compounding the issue is that many brands and retailers don't question their very low wholesale prices.
+Compounding the issue is that many brands and retailers don't question low wholesale prices.
 The situation is a kind of 'don't ask, don't tell' policy and a well-known industry joke, especially amongst those producing genuine Egyptian cotton products.

 Enter cotton DNA testing